Mastering Complex CCM (99487/99489): Documentation, ROI, and Audit Readiness

 A. Definitions and Criteria

-3. Patient Eligibility remains consistent with standard CCM: patients must have two or more chronic conditions expected to persist for at least 12 months or until the patient’s death.
-These conditions must place the patient at significant risk of death, acute exacerbation, or functional decline.
+Patient eligibility mirrors standard CCM rules.
+Patients must have two or more chronic conditions expected to last at least 12 months or until death and place them at significant risk of death, acute exacerbation, or functional decline.

 B. Key Differentiators from Standard CCM